 The Sweetwater Education Association is the union that represents more than 1,800 teachers, librarians, nurses and speech pathologists in the Sweetwater Union High School District.
 Our basic mission is to protect and promote the well-being of our members; to improve the conditions of teaching and learning; to advance and protect the promise of a quality public education for all students.

-Check out the Issues and Actions page for election endorsement information.
+Check out the Election 2016 tab for election endorsement information.

 SEA Scholarship Winners

 Congratulations to the 2016 Scholarship Winners (from left to right)

 Tiana Smith, Gregory Antonio Raby, Sofia Cardenas, Timothy Garcia, Alex Ohlendorf, Jake Ohlendorf.

 May Day 2016

 Here are some activities sponsored by Labor Council to celebrate May 1st.

 We are pleased to announce the results of the SEA Board of Directors and Officers elections.